Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_gas_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_gas_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_gas_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_gas_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_gas_timer_ - Default: 15 - Changes the time between grenade drops.\
 _randomat_gas_affectall_ - Default: 0 - Set to 1 for the event to drop a grenade at everyone's feet on trigger.\
 _randomat_gas_discombob_ - Default: 1 - Whether discombobs drop.\